This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The day of your procedure:

-Caregivers will clean your skin to put on the electrodes.
+Healthcare providers will clean your skin to put on the electrodes.
 Any of the following monitors may be used for your PSG test:

-- ECG: This test, also called an EKG, helps caregivers look for any problems in your heart.
+- ECG: This test, also called an EKG, helps healthcare providers look for any problems in your heart.
 If you have an SRBD, your heartbeat may change during sleep because it does not get enough oxygen.
 Sticky pads are placed on your chest, arms, and legs.
 Each sticky pad has a wire that is hooked to a machine or monitor.
 Electrical activity in your heart muscle is recorded.

 - EEG: This test is also called an electroencephalogram.
 This test is done to see how your brain is working during the different stages of sleep.
 Electrodes will be put on your head.
 Each has a wire that is hooked to a machine.
 This machine prints a paper tracing of brain wave activity from different parts of your brain.